NatKacz99/current_date_MCP_server/README.md

-This is a simple example of MCP server which shows the current date.
+This is a simple example of FastMCP server which shows the current date.